Home | Overview | Research | How to Order it | How to Receive Training | Teacher Training Videos | Contact

-Foundations for Literacy is a one-of-a-kind, evidence-based intervention designed specifically for preschool and kindergarten-aged children who are deaf or hard of hearing.
-Educators implement Foundations for Literacy an hour each day for the school year.
+Foundations for Literacy is a one-of-a-kind, evidence-based intervention designed specifically for preschool and kindergarten-aged children who are deaf or hard of hearing (DHH).
+Classroom teachers typically implement Foundations for Literacy four hours a week for the school year.
 Targeted learning objectives include vocabulary, narrative skills, alphabetic knowledge, phonological awareness, and reading decodable words and short connected text.
 Each lesson includes strategies for differentiating instruction using fun, multi-sensory, age-appropriate, integrated activities.

 Foundations for Literacy was developed by an interdisciplinary team of professionals:

 Dr. Amy R. Lederberg, an educational psychologist, is a Regents’ Professor in the Educational Psychology, Special Education, & Communication Disorders department at Georgia State University (GSU)

 Ms. Elizabeth Malone Miller, a former teacher of the deaf and hard of hearing, is a Curriculum Specialist at the Atlanta Speech School